jeremyreeder/gridscout/docs/index.md

 All other content © 2018 Jeremy Reeder.
 Use and distribution are subject to the terms of the [MIT License][mit-license].

-# Topics covered by this site
-- GridScout™ by Jeremy Reeder
-- MGRS search for Google Maps
-- Location intelligence

 [battalion]:    https://www.facebook.com/adacountylightfootmilitia/